owrrpon/modhyobitto-angular/README.md

 That being said, I keep updating this repo beyond what is mentioned in the above guide.

-The idea is to easily help others and me in easily bootstrapping a practical Angular application.
+The idea is to help others and me in easily bootstrapping a practical Angular application.
 Knowing a framework is one thing and structuring a codebase is quite another.
 There is no "one perfect" way of doing things.
-This is simply one that has helped me in developing application codebases that looked clean, were easy to manage and fun to develop.
+This is simply the one that has helped me in developing applications that had clean codebases, were easy to manage and fun to develop.

 ## Development server